Ninth Grade

 Students work in partnership with peers with special needs in a cooperative learning environment to learn essential culinary skills and prepare Brickview meals.
 Students focus upon the proper use of equipment, safety, and sanitation, and learn preparation techniques for a variety of foods.
 Students learn to make informed decisions about nutrition, food selection, menu planning and purchasing. (½ year – ½ credit) 9, 10, 11 & 12.

 This course is designed to provide students with the basic knowledge and skills necessary to tell stories and produce digital content for various multimedia platforms (social media, traditional broadcast, web).
 This hands-on course is designed to teach students basic techniques for video, audio, lighting, graphics, and non-linear editing.
-Students will be introduced to several production environments including a television studio, live streaming, and careers in multimedia, marketing, public relations, and social media content specialists.
-Projects are deadline-driven and take place in the field, as assigned.
-Outside time of class is required.
+Students will be introduced to several production environments including a television studio, live streaming and careers in multimedia, marketing, public relations and social media content specialists.
+Projects are deadline driven and take place in the field, as assigned.
+Time outside of class is required.
 Courses may be repeated for credit (½ year – ½ credit) 9, 10, 11 & 12.

 Students develop listening, speaking, reading, and writing skills in Chinese to meet every day needs.
 Students also develop an awareness of similarities and differences between their own and Chinese culture (full year – 1 credit) 9, 10, 11 & 12.